Registered partnership

 - the location

-- which official you want
+- which official you would like

 - who your witnesses will be during the ceremony